cirrusflyer275ds/ctx-eor-site/docs/about.md

 ## We Handle the Risk — So You Can Focus on Fit

-Every candidate is employed by CTX-EOR during their trial period.
+Every candidate is employed by Hireway during their trial period.
 We take on:

 - Legal employer status